ekaterina-fomenko/text-editor/README.md

 # Text editor

+This text editor based on rope data structures.
-Text editor with syntax highlighting for Javascript, Haskell and Erlang
+Provide syntax highlighting for Javascript, Haskell and Erlang.

 **Compile and run**